10yard/dkafe/readme.md

 `FULLSCREEN = 1`
 1 for fullscreen mode or 0 for windowed mode.

+`ROTATION = 0`
+Rotates the screen for the duration of your DKAFE session.
+Set to 0, 90, 180 or 270.
+For Windows systems only.
+Pi4 rotation is handled via install script.

 `FREE_PLAY = 0`
 1 for free play.
 If 0 then Jumpman must collect sufficient coins to play a game.